 Psocid and humidity

-Indoors, as this insect can hide everywhere (slides, folds, under the floors behind partitions, pipes, sheaths, etc.). it is not easy to achieve truly effective treatment. the most suitable will be to usethe aerosol insecticide EcodooContainingPyrethre and alcohol.
-Its very fine spray allows to penetrate everywhere, by drying very quickly and without drying.
-You will have to deal mainly with the areas where your books are ranked.
-If it is a library, spray the insecticide and close the door.
+Indoors, as this insect can hide everywhere (mouldings, baseboards, under floors behind partitions, pipes, ducts, etc.), it is not easy to carry out a truly effective treatment.
+The most suitable will be to use the Ecodoo insecticide aerosol containing pyrethrum and alcohol.
+Its very fine spray allows it to penetrate everywhere, drying very quickly and without staining.
+It will mainly be necessary to treat the areas where your books are stored.
+If it is a library, spray the insecticide then close the door.

-In the field of fumigationfogger habitat BiovétolGive good results on this type of insect.
-It is an insecticide automatic diffuser composed of plant-based assets (pyrethre + géraniol) for the background treatment of the habitat. very volatile, the solution is deposited in the smallest corners where pests and insects are located. immediate and prolonged action.
-3 different formats exist: 75ml for treatment less than 15m², 150ml, for treatment less than 30 m².
-Finally, 250ml, for treatment greater than 30m².
+In the field of fumigation, the Habitat Biovétol fogger will give good results on this type of insect.
+It is an automatic insecticide diffuser composed of active ingredients of plant origin (pyrethrum + geraniol), intended for the basic treatment of the habitat.
+Very volatile, the solution is deposited in the smallest recesses where parasites and insects lodge.
+Immediate and prolonged action.
+3 different formats exist: 75ml for a treatment of less than 15m², 150ml, for a treatment of less than 30 m².
+Finally, 250ml, for a treatment larger than 30m².

-In summary, preventive actions against the psoque
+In summary, preventive measures against psocid

-- isolate the pipes to avoid condensation
+- Insulate pipes to prevent condensation